amongpixels/tripping-archer/README.md

 tripping-archer
 ===============

 Tripping archer is a tool for procedural terrain design and generation.
-It has been my university Honours Project and I decided to release it on BSD license to the world, maybe someone will find it useful.
+It has been my university final project and I decided to release it on BSD license to the world, maybe someone will find it useful.

 ![Input file, generated texture and 3D render of the terrain.](http://amongpixels.com/moon/teaser.png)